-Under the government’s COVID-19 Protection Framework (traffic light system), Whanganui District Council has made temporary changes to the way some services can be accessed.
+Under the government’s COVID-19 Protection Framework (traffic light system), Whanganui District Council made temporary changes to the way some services were able to be accessed.

-Some community members have asked why the council is charging rates for facilities that can only be physically accessed by people holding a Vaccine Pass.
+Some community members have asked why the council charged rates for facilities that could only be physically accessed by people who held a Vaccine Pass.

 Here are some frequently asked questions and our responses

-Do I have to pay full rates when I’m not able to access services like the library without a Vaccine Pass?
+Do I have to pay full rates if I was not able to access services like the library without a Vaccine Pass?

 Yes.
 A ratepayer’s personal choice about vaccination does not negate their responsibility to pay the full amount of rates levied against their property.

 Rates are not a direct charge for services, but a property tax which helps to support a wide range of services and amenities for the entire community as well as activities to further community and economic development and enable participation in democracy.

 Our services and amenities include drinking water, roads, emergency management, parks, public toilets, libraries and council-owned venues.
 The cost of providing our services is still the same under restrictions related to the pandemic, including under the government’s current COVID-19 Protection Framework (traffic light system).

 To help fund all of the services provided to the community, councils are required to set rates under the Local Government Rating Act 2002.
 Once rates have been set at the beginning of the financial year (1 July) the council is responsible for collecting rates from all property owners within its district.

 How did the council decide which services would require a Vaccine Pass?